 Nick Lomb’s Transit of Venus 1631 to the Present is the best illustrated astronomy book for general readers since Terence Dickinson and Alan Dyer’s The Backyard Astronomer's Guide.
 Everything about Lomb’s book from its eye seizing cover, rarely seen historic photographs and charming well researched commentary is first class.
 Transit is the type of work … Continue reading Blurb: Nick Lomb’s Transit of Venus

+Click here for a PDF version of this post.
 Crank history is big business and it's getting bigger.
 For reasons that infuriate skeptics there is a never-ending parade of pseudo-historians spouting rubbish that is eagerly devoured by a credulous pig ignorant public.
-Gavin Menzies' ludicrous tome, 1421: The Year China Discovered America, (also titled 1421: The Year China Discovered the World), is the finest … Continue reading 1421: The Crank History of Gavin Menzies
+Gavin Menzies' ludicrous tome, 1421: The Year China Discovered America, (also titled 1421: … Continue reading 1421: The Crank History of Gavin Menzies

 David Hilbert While searching for free Kindle books I found Project Gutenberg.
 Project Gutenberg offers free Kindle books but they also have something better!
 Would you believe LaTeX source code for some mathematical classics.
 The best book I've found so far is an English translation of David Hilbert's Foundations of Geometry.
 Hilbert's Foundations exposed some … Continue reading Open Source Hilbert for the Kindle